-Under the direction of the Early Education Director and/or Executive Director of Youth Development our Early Education Teacher, in cooperation with other staff, provides direction for the children in the classroom, and implements program curriculum.
-Position provides direction for the children in the classroom, and implements program curriculum.
+Under the direction of the Early Education Director and/or Executive Director of Youth Development our Early Education Teacher, in cooperation with other staff, provides direction for the children in the classroom and implements the program curriculum.
+This position provides direction for the children in the classroom and implements the program curriculum.
 Ensuring a quality experience to children and parents that focuses on building achievement and belonging in youth, and strong relationships among youth and within families.

 • Assist with implementing curriculum within the established guidelines.

 • Nurtures children through purposeful programming dedicated to building achievement and belonging in youth and relationships among youth and within families.

 • Actively engages the children, classroom, and all activities including ADA accommodations where appropriate.
 Follows all procedures and standards.

 • Makes ongoing, systematic observations and evaluations of each child.

 • Cultivates positive relationships, assists with parent conferences, and maintains effective communication with parents.
 Engages parents as volunteers to connect them to the YMCA.

 • Assist with maintaining the program site and equipment to ensure it is hazard-free, clean, and well organized.

 • Assist with maintaining required program records and inventory of materials.